13h3r/reactive-consul/README.md

 The idea of data stream is to provide abstraction over data that changes of time.
 Like a meter, or a balance of a credit card or so.
 And the very natural way of presenting a data in consul is presenting it as a data stream.
 This allows consul clients to work with consul in a reactive way.
 If you are interesting in more details about reactive streams read [this](http://www.reactive-streams.org/) and [this](http://www.reactivemanifesto.org/) about the reactive methodology.

-Reactive Consul based on (akka streams)[http://doc.akka.io/docs/akka-stream-and-http-experimental/current/].
+Reactive Consul based on [akka streams](http://doc.akka.io/docs/akka-stream-and-http-experimental/current).
 Here it is an example of a `Source` of service state:

 ```scala
 import akka.stream.scaladsl.{Sink, Source}